kedro-org/kedro/docs/source/03_tutorial/02_tutorial_template.md

 .. note::  If your project has ``conda`` dependencies, you can create a ``src/environment.yml`` file and list them there.
 ```

 The dependencies above may be sufficient for some projects, but for this tutorial you need to add some extra requirements.
-These will enable us to work with different data formats (including CSV, Excel and Parquet) and to visualise our pipeline.
+These will enable us to work with different data formats (including CSV, Excel and Parquet) and to visualise the pipeline.

 Edit your `src/requirements.txt` file to include the following lines: